 Kidney Health Australia established the Bootle Award Medical Research Grant, using a $1 million dollar bequest from Estate of Miss Elizabeth Bootle dedicated to research in nephrology.
 Our Medical and Scientific Advisory Committee recommended the Bootle Bequest be used for developing and securing the academic career of Australian scientists or medical graduates in nephrology.
 Institutions matched funds awarded effectively doubling these funds.
-The wise management by Kidney Health Australia of this generous bequest has injected over $5,000,000 into kidney research!
-Read more on Bootle Research projects>
+Wise management by Kidney Health Australia of this generous bequest injected over $5,000,000 into kidney research!
+Read about Bootle Award Research funded>

 Bequests and Wills

 The Australian Kidney Research Foundation will be co-ordinating delivery of our kidney research agenda in the future.
 A donation or bequest supporting our medical research program is a simple yet powerful way to support the early detection, prevention and treatment of kidney disease.
 More>

 If interested in making a bequest to Kidney Health Australia we would be delighted to speak with you personally

 - simply call Susan Sayer, our National Development Manager on 03 9674 4302 or firstname.lastname@example.org

 To receive a newsletter to enable you to network with nurses in your area, volunteer for a worthy cause, access to new resources and stay up to date with renal news around Australia - use this form to register>